jydarack/jydarack.github.io/_posts/2023-08-20-ministry-future.md

 It also feels like KSR, having decided to give some India-background to some of his plot and characters, did some research and discovered that their was some Indian-English idioms and decided to make use of that knowledge.
 More precisely, he overuses « do the needful » and this only.
 And he did this only for his Indian characters.
 No British- or Irish English.
 No Russian intonations for his Russian character, just plain old American English because, you know, for a book 80% based in Switzerland, with an international cast of characters, it just makes sense it seems.
 Insert Captain Picard facepalm gif here.

-Looking back, I might have been a bit harsh earlier saying there was no grassroots actions.
+Looking back, I might have been a bit harsh earlier saying there was no grassroot actions.
 There’s a chapter which is basically a long list of organisation names.
 Yep, that’s it.
 A list.
 Have I already mentioned how much the style sucks and some chapters feel like fillers?

 ## Final word

 At best, meh.

 More readable than the Mars Trilogy but I didn’t like neither content nor style, even though a few chapters are good.

+Later complement : Having read / listened to a lot of interviews following the publication of the french edition of the book, I now understand that his main target audience is the actual public workers who are the main drivers of the story.
+Make a story with characters they can identify with so that things start moving ?